vcato/practical_tdd/README.md

    - *Any revision means you must re-verify all states with the new test/fix pair*

 5. **Remove the scaffolding**
-    - if you used flags, bake them in and simplify.
+    - If you used flags, bake them in and simplify.
     - If this requires any code changes, run the tests again to double-check.

 6. **Repeat** for the next test/fix pair